How to Plan the Perfect Vacation to Utila Honduras

 Utila is well-known for its lively nightlife scene, so take full advantage of it during your visit.
 The most popular spots to visit are Tranquila Bar and La Cueva, but the Utila Brewing Company is the place to be on Fridays for burger night.
 Most bars in Utila also serve food, so you can easily turn dinner into a night out.

-Visiting Isla de Utila Honduras FAQs:
+Visiting Isla de Utila Honduras FAQ:

 Where is Utila? / How big is Utila Honduras?

 Utila is located approximately 18 miles off the coast of mainland Honduras.
-At only 11 km long and 4 km wide, it’s the smallest of the three largest Bay Islands: Roatan, Guanaja and Utila.
+At only 11 km long and 4 km wide, it’s the smallest of the three largest Bay Islands: Roatan, Guanaja, and Utila.

 Is Utila Honduras safe?